NotTobi/soundcloud-dl/README.md

 #### Developer TODOs

+- set track length for m4a files explicitly (issues with VLC an other audio players)
+- determine file extension of original audio file
 - add download support for hls only files
 - cross-browser compatibility of `browser.storage.sync` and various other `browser.`-only methods at the moment
 - better error handling -> also displaying errors to the user